abrightmoore/spells/README.md

 Q. I want to sell a world I made using the Spells system on the Marketplace, or via some other commercial channel.
 Can I?

 Yes you can.
-You need to abide by the license, which requires you to make your source available for other people to use.
-You can do that by contributing your changes to the project, for example.
+You need to abide by the license.
 You can also help support the author financially through the magic of [PayPal](http://PayPal.me/abrightmoore)